situmtech/situm-android-getting-started/README.md

 ## <a name="positionevents"></a> Calculate if the user is inside en event
 In order to determine if the user is inside the trigger area of a `SitumEvent`, you should intersect every new location with the `trigger` area of every event in the building.
-This can be done by following the next example:
+This can be done by following the next example (Please note that minimun Android SDK version is 2.25.0):

 ```java
 ···